-Can you identify my plant/mushroom/tree/etc.?
+Can you identify my plant, mushroom, or tree?

 Due to time constraints, I do not answer mushroom and plant ID requests.
 If you are seeking to have your mushroom or plant identified, here are a few options.